sean-njela/neat-starter/src/projects/cloud-infrastructure-automation-with-terraform-modular-and-scalable.md

 ---
-title: "Cloud Infrastructure Automation with Terraform: Modular and Scalable"
+title: Cloud Infrastructure Automation with Terraform
 date: 2025-09-29T00:29:45.737Z
 description: Terraform to provision, configure, and manage AWS infrastructure as code.
 It follows a modular design that enables secure, repeatable, and